-Profiting from the sale of an investment, such as a rental property, land, or shares of stock, will generate a capital gains tax liability.
+Profiting from the sale of an investment, such as rental property, land, or stock shares, will generate a capital gains tax liability.

-There are a variety of strategies you can deploy to offset the tax consequences of capital gains profits.
+There are a variety of strategies you can deploy to offset capital gains taxes.
 Investment horizon, for instance, can make the biggest difference in your capital gains tax rate since long-term investments have lower capital gains tax rates compared to short-term rates.
 Investors who utilize tax-deferred retirement plans such as 401(k)s or IRAs can also shelter their gains.
 Capital losses also can be used to offset capital gains, since these losses will reduce your total taxable income and may put you in a lower tax bracket.
-Selecting specific shares to sell at certain times (specific share identification) also may help manage your cost basis and impacts of capital gains.
+Selecting specific shares to sell at certain times (specific share identification) also may help manage your cost basis and capital gains impacts.

-Let’s take a closer look at five specific strategies you can use to help offset your capital gains tax burden.
+Let's look at five specific strategies you can use to help offset your capital gains tax burden.

 Investment Horizon: Wait a Year or Longer Before Selling